augy-studios/currency-converter/README.md

 # currency-converter
 The (finally) open source version of the currency converter!
-(As advertised on Augy Studios Labs)
+(As advertised on Augy Studios)